ABOUT CACAO.

 Our team tends to fulfil orders between 1-2 business days (that's excluding weekends and public holidays).

 On top of that, we need to add the time it takes for Australia Post to delivery your items.
 We ship from Far North Queensland.
-For the most up to date shipping times, best to check with the Australia Post website directly here.

-We've written about this extensively here.
+We've written about this more extensively here.

 -